languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -German rule: Vergleichs vs Vergleiches etc -> only one variant per document should be used -check if and how unification can be added to the XML rules -create abstract SentenceRule and TextRule classes to get rid of reset() method?
- -check if there's a nice design that lets us extends PatternRule and PatternRuleLoader to make them more powerful, but without having all features in these classes -see "TODO" / "FIXME" in the source: find . -iname "*.java" -exec egrep -H "TODO|FIXME" {} \;
+ -check if there's a nice design that lets us extend PatternRule and PatternRuleLoader to make them more powerful, but without having all features in these classes -see "TODO" / "FIXME" in the source: find . -iname "*.java" -exec egrep -H "TODO|FIXME" {} \;